platformatic/semaforo/README.md

 ```

 ## Flags properties and `namespace`
-This library assumes that flags are in `user['https://platformatic.cloud/flags']` so the `namespace` is `https://platformatic.cloud`.
-If you want to change this, you can pass the `flagProperty` param to both
+This library assumes that flags are in `user['https://platformatic.dev/flags']` so the `namespace` is `https://platformatic.dev`.
+If you want to change this, you must pass the `flagProperty` param to both
 `useFlags` and `<EnableFeature />`.